OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-tf-using-juju-charms-kubernetes.rst

 7. Apply SSL.

    You can apply SSL if needed.
-To use SSL with TF services, deploy easy-rsa service and ``add-relation`` command to create relations to contrail-controller service and contrail-agent services.
+To use SSL with OpenSDN services, deploy easy-rsa service and ``add-relation`` command to create relations to contrail-controller service and contrail-agent services.